Apple Business Chat: a revolution for Customer Care?

 The advantage of messaging is the fact it is asynchronous, allowing to exchange according to your own rhythm: users can chat in real time, or answer later depending on their availabilities.
 This advantage can also benefit customer-company interactions.
 Customers are used to using messaging for their private usage, and expect to be able to use it as well to contact companies: 56% of users now prefer to contact a customer service through messaging than by phone call.
 According to Gartner, in 2019, requests linked to customer relations will be more prevalent on messaging apps than on social media.

-This growth of messaging and in general of digital channels encourages companies to develop an omni digital approach.
+This growth of messaging and in general of digital channels encourages companies to develop an Omni-Digital approach.
 Customers naturally use the channel they prefer and expect to find the same levels of customer service whatever the channel they use.
 By centralizing the handling of their digital channels, Dimelo helps companies answer these expectations.
 By officially partnering with Facebook, Dimelo has supported AXA on Messenger as soon as their APIs were available.
 Whatever the new channels available, we follow this method in order to lead businesses on the new contact points chosen by their customers.

-Business Chat’s functionalities
+Apple Business Chat’s functionalities

 iMessage, pre installed in every iPhone, is one of the most popular applications.
 With 700 million iPhone users worldwide, iMessage has a considerable user database.